Skip to main content Skip to secondary navigation

 • David Hayes has worked on federal policy connecting environmental and climate factors to health impacts, including air and water pollution and extreme weather, serving in senior roles in the U.S. Department of the Interior and the White House.

-• Sam Heft-Neal studies environmental drivers of health - particularly air pollution, temperature, and natural disasters - and seek to understand solutions to mitigate these health impacts.
+• Sam Heft-Neal studies environmental drivers of health – particularly air pollution, temperature, and natural disasters – and seeks to understand solutions to mitigate these health impacts.

 • Jessica Hope conducts behavioral nutrition research, with goals of fostering adoption of plant-based diets and diminishing the prevalence of large-scale animal agriculture and confined animal feeding organizations (CAFOs).